 My work history and experience is mostly in the automotive industry.
 I began to work at the age of 15 for Canadian Tire.
 From there, I worked for Ford for 2 years, and then spent 15 years on the road selling APM Auto Parts.
 I spent two years selling cars at a GM dealership, and then went into business for myself with a used car dealership and garage for seven years.
-I then worked for Irving selling advertising for one year, and now I am back in the automotive field, managing the Auto Centre at Canadian Tire for the last five years.
-I have also had a business renting snowmobiles for the past 10 years.
+I then worked for Irving selling advertising for one year, and now I am back in the automotive field, managing the Auto Centre at Canadian Tire for the last nine years.
+I have also had a business renting snowmobiles for the past fourteen years.

 For personal fun, I raced snowmobiles for over 30 years until I got involved with the snowmobile club and started spending a lot of my time on club activities I also raced cars for 30 years and now I broadcast races both with racetimeradio.com and on Sirius 167.
 I have had 7 championships in race cars, four championships in pro-stock class and 3 more championships in sportsman class.
 I have also enjoyed spending time playing senior hockey as a goaltender for 22 years, scoring a goal and was MVP of the league in 1996, my last year, at age 42.